Seven opportunities: Thailand and the One Belt, One Road initiative

 Although the dominance of Chinese companies in major projects cannot be avoided, PUGNATORIUS Ltd. sees, in particular, seven implications for Thailand which should be seen as business opportunities for foreign companies to participate in OBOR in Thailand:

-4. OBOR laws: The massive OBOR project with nearly 70 jurisdictions being involved could realistically not be managed with 70 different national legislations.
+#4.
+OBOR laws: The massive OBOR project with nearly 70 jurisdictions being involved could realistically not be managed with 70 different national legislations.
 It can be expected that a uniform OBOR legal framework will be developed and be applied also in Thailand.
-Such OBOR law will be most likely open to foreign investments and compatible to current Chinese laws.
+Such OBOR law will be most likely open to foreign investments and compatible with current Chinese laws.

-5. ASEAN/AEC: Current treaties within the Association of Southeast Asian Nations, as for example the Asean Economic Community, will experience a reshuffle, revitalization or loose their importance.
+#5.
+ASEAN/AEC: Current treaties within the Association of Southeast Asian Nations, as for example the ASEAN Economic Community, will experience a reshuffle, revitalization or lose their importance.

-6. Investment hub: Thailand’s neighboring countries are more directly linked to the route of the Silk Road Economic Belt (SREB) and the Maritime Silk Road (MSR).
-This opens great opportunities to participate on these developments from Thailand as Southeast Asia’s investment hub.
+#6.
+Investment hub: Thailand’s neighboring countries are more directly linked to the route of the Silk Road Economic Belt (SREB) and the Maritime Silk Road (MSR).
+This opens great opportunities to participate in these developments from Thailand as Southeast Asia’s investment hub.